 You can also learn more about tinnitus and hearing loss by exploring the articles on our dedicated tinnitus resource.

-If you have difficulties with tinnitus, the first step is to have a hearing test to uncover any underlying problems with your ears.
+If you have difficulties with tinnitus and have noticed a change in your hearing, the first step is to have a hearing test to uncover any underlying problems with your ears.
 Book a hearing appointment today with one of our Specsavers audiologists.